Fred Hampton: Activity in Chicago

 In 1968, Hampton was accused of assaulting an ice cream truck driver, stealing $71 worth of ice cream bars, and giving them to children in the street.
 He was convicted in May 1969 and served time in prison.
 In a memoir, Frank B. Wilderson III places this incident in the context of COINTELPRO efforts to disrupt the Black Panthers of Chicago by the "leveling of trumped-up charges".

 In 1969, Hampton, now deputy chairman of the BPP Illinois chapter, conducted a meeting condemning sexism.
-After 1969, the party officially considered sexism 'counter-revolutionary'.
+After 1969, the party officially considered sexism "counter-revolutionary".
 In 1970, about 40–70% of party members were women.

 Over the next year, Hampton and his friends and associates achieved many successes in Chicago.
 Perhaps the most important was a nonaggression pact among Chicago's most powerful street gangs.
 Emphasizing that racial and ethnic conflict among gangs would only keep its members entrenched in poverty, Hampton strove to forge an anti-racist, class-conscious, multiracial alliance among the BPP, the Young Patriots Organization, and the Young Lords under the leadership of Jose Cha Cha Jimenez, leading to the Rainbow Coalition.

 Hampton met the Young Lords in Chicago's Lincoln Park neighborhood the day after they were in the news for occupying a police community workshop at the Chicago 18th District Police Station.
 He was arrested twice with Jimenez at the Wicker Park Welfare Office, and both were charged with "mob action" at a peaceful picket of the office.
 Later, the Rainbow Coalition was joined nationwide by Students for a Democratic Society (SDS), the Brown Berets, AIM, and the Red Guard Party.
 In May 1969, Hampton called a press conference to announce that the coalition had formed.
 What the coalition groups would do was based on common action.
-Some of their joint issues were poverty, anti-racism, corruption, police brutality, and substandard housing.
+Some of their joint issues were poverty, racism, corruption, police brutality, and substandard housing.
 If there was a protest or a demonstration, the groups would attend the event and support each other.

-Jeffrey Haas, who was Hampton's lawyer, has praised some of Hampton's politics and his success in unifying movements. though Haas later was critical that Hampton and the BPP organized in a 'pyramidal' or 'vertical' structure, contrasting this with the more horizontal structure of the later Black Lives Matter at the time: "They may also have picked up on the vulnerability of a hierarchical movement where you have one leader, which makes the movement very vulnerable if that leader is imprisoned, killed, or otherwise compromised.
+Jeffrey Haas, who was Hampton's lawyer, has praised some of Hampton's politics and his success in unifying movements, though Haas later was critical that Hampton and the BPP organized in a 'pyramidal' or 'vertical' structure, contrasting this with the more horizontal structure of the later Black Lives Matter at the time: "They may also have picked up on the vulnerability of a hierarchical movement where you have one leader, which makes the movement very vulnerable if that leader is imprisoned, killed, or otherwise compromised.
 I think the fact that Black Lives Matter says 'We're leaderfull, not leaderless' perhaps makes them less vulnerable to this kind of government assault."